janakmshah/microfeatures-guidelines/README.md

 This manifesto introduces the principles of the architecture, helping you identify and organize your application features in different layers.
 It also introduces tips, tools and advices if you decide for this architecture.

-> The name uFeatures (Microfeatures)* is inspired by the backend Microservices architecture, where different "backend features" run as different services with defined APIS to enable communication between them.
+> The name uFeatures *(Microfeatures)* comes from the Microservices architecture, where different "backend features" run as different services with defined APIS to enable communication between them.

 ## Context 🥑